ShawnMcCool/vagrant-chef/README.md

 These instructions are merely one way to use these tools.
 I'm presenting them because I feel that they're both reasonable and simple.

+These are instructions for creating a development environment utilizing Vagrant for virtual-machine management and Chef for installing and configuring software.

 ### Installation is two-part.
 First, install the applications.

 - [Install VirtualBox](https://www.virtualbox.org/wiki/Downloads) for your OS.